 If there's an output, WireGuard is installed, but if the output is missing, it's not.
 Once you finish, go ahead and reboot your Raspberry Pi:

-Configuring WireGuard on the Raspberry Pi
+Configuring WireGuard on the Raspberry Pi for a Pi VPN

 After installing WireGuard, you'll need to perform a bit of basic set up.
 Start by generating a public and private key pair for the WireGuard server.
 You can accomplish this using the WireGuard user management script or manually.